 Tony graduated from the University of Manitoba in 1983 with a BA (Honours).
 In 1986, he became a member of the Institute of Chartered Accountants of Manitoba.
 In 1996, he became a member of the Canadian Institute of Chartered Business Valuators as well as a member of the Association of Certified Fraud Examiners.

-Tony’s community involvement activities include work for the Health Sciences Centre Foundation, St. Paul's High School, Executive Committee of the Manitoba Chapter of the Institute of Corporate Directors, and the Manitoba Securities Commission Security Advisory Committee.
+Tony’s community involvement activities have included work for the Health Sciences Centre Foundation, St. Paul's High School, Villa Cabrini, Centro Caboto Centre, the Manitoba Chapter of the Institute of Corporate Directors, and the Manitoba Securities Commission Security Advisory Committee.
+He currently serves on as Director of the Friends of the Canadian Museum of Human Rights and is a member of the United Way of Winnipeg Cabinet.